eslam-gomaa/virt-backup/README.md

 ## `virt-backup` Features:

 * Ability to backup all the VM's disks or only system disk
-* compress  the backup in a ZIP file, which helps to decrease backup size
+* compress the backup *directly* in a ZIP file, which helps to decrease backup size
 * validate the restore proces with the checksum of the original VM (taken on backup)
 * Ability to backup and restore all the VM's snapshot